jwcranford/wordle-assistant/README.md

 # wordle-assistant

-Helps you play Wordle.
+wordle-assistant is a Python command-line script that helps you play Wordle.
 At each step in the game, wordle-assistant recomputes the next best guess, based on an internal dictionary of words and the relative frequencies of letters not yet guessed in the wordle game.

 ## Files